Russian Union of Journalists: Leadership

 Veteran Pravda reporter Vsevolod Bogdanov led the union from 1992 until 2017.
 The XII Congress on 25 November 2017 elected television anchor Vladimir Gennadyevich Solovyov as chair; he secured a second term in October 2022 and currently heads a secretariat that includes academics from Lomonosov Moscow State University and editors at state broadcasters.

 Headquarters

 The national secretariat occupies offices at 4 Zubovsky Boulevard in central Moscow, a Soviet-era press centre transferred rent-free by presidential decree in 1993; periodic eviction threats—most notably in 2015—were condemned by Reporters Without Borders but ultimately rescinded by the Moscow mayor’s office.

 International relations and suspension

 RUJ joined the International Federation of Journalists (IFJ) in 1995 and for nearly three decades was one of its largest fee-paying members.
 On 22 February 2023 the IFJ executive suspended the Russian union, ruling that the creation of RUJ branches in territories occupied during the invasion of Ukraine “shattered solidarity” among member unions.
 Associated Press coverage noted that Nordic affiliates had threatened to quit unless action was taken.
 RUJ chair Vladimir Solovyov condemned the move as “purely political,” while The Moscow Times reported that permanent expulsion remained under discussion.

+In May 2026, RUJ was expelled from the International Federation of Journalists because of its close cooperation with the state and the establishment of branches in the occupied territories of Ukraine, the decision was endorsed by the National Union of Journalists of Ukraine.